apache/arrow-cookbook/python/CONTRIBUTING.rst

-If you refer to any ``pyarrow`` class, function or method using ``:class:``, ``:meth:`` or ``:func:`` directives a link to their documentation in pyarrow API reference will be automatically created.
+If you refer to any ``pyarrow`` class, function or method using ``:class:``, ``:meth:`` or ``:func:`` directives a link to their documentation in the pyarrow API reference will be automatically created.